 Complex residents are not the only ones whose health will improve from being in smoke-free housing.
 You also are helping to protect employees by starting the process of going smoke free.

 There are economic benefits to going smoke free, too.
-Costs to clean a smoke-damaged unit can be two to seven times more than one vacated by a non-smoker.
-Click here to see a chart that compares cleaning costs and other information.
+Costs to clean a smoke-damaged unit can be two to seven times more than one vacated by a non-smoker, according to estimates.

 Please remember: No amount of exposure to tobacco smoke is safe.